 Shameless Ways to Make a Flight Comfortable

 With that in mind, here’s a list of travel products that get the job done, in spite of their (sometimes) goofy appearances.
-Below are seven shameless ways to make your flight a little more comfortable, from booze-filled flasks to foldable footrests.
+Below are seven shameless ways to make your flight a little more comfortable, from butt pads to foldable footrests.

 The Sweatpants That Supposedly Look Like Regular Pants